Tribes (band): Founding (2010)

+Early releases and touring success (2011)

 In April 2011, Tribes released their first EP titled We Were Children.
 The music video for the song "We Were Children" was filmed in Camden Town, with the band performing a rooftop gig to onlookers and fans on the street below.
 The song was named "Hottest Record in the World" by Zane Lowe on BBC Radio 1 on 14 April 2011.
 "Sappho", the first single from their debut album, was made available for download on 11 July 2011.
 Tribes received widespread press prior to the release of Baby, particularly from various indie blogs.

 The band performed a session at the BBC Maida Vale studios as part of the BBC Introducing project in July 2011.

 Tribes played Underage Festival and Field Day Festival in Victoria Park, London in August 2011, as well as Summer Sonic Festival in Tokyo.
 In addition, the band closed the summer by playing Reading and Leeds Festivals, Freedom Festival, Jersey Live and Bestival and a set at Latitude festival.

 The band was the main support to The Kooks on the UK leg of their Autumn tour, and for the European leg of the Kaiser Chiefs tour in November 2011.
 In between, they headlined their own 9 date UK tour.

 The band played XFM's Winter Wonderland 2011 gig at Brixton Academy on 15 December alongside We Are Augustines, Ben Howard, Miles Kane, The Maccabees, The Horrors, a special guest and the Kaiser Chiefs.
 They also played NME Awards 2012 Tour with Azealia Banks, Metronomy and headliners Two Door Cinema Club.

 They state their influences as Nirvana, Pixies, Pavement and R.E.M.

+Baby and Wish to Scream (2012-13)

 Their debut album, Baby, was recorded at The Motor Museum in Liverpool and released on 16 January 2012.

 On 10 June 2012, Tribes took part in a charity festival, Chazzstock, which was set up after one of the band's close friends Charles Haddon killed himself.
 They were joined by The Vaccines, The Horrors and many others.

-Tribes finished recording their second studio album, Wish To Scream, in LA which is due for release on 30 May 2013.
-Tribes have recently announce a string of headline slots on a tour UK tour in 2013, being supported on the first leg of this tour by unsigned Sheffield band Blue Lip Feel.
+Tribes finished recording their second studio album, Wish to Scream, in Los Angeles, which was released on 30 May 2013.
+Tribes announced a string of headline slots on a tour UK tour in 2013, being supported on the first leg of this tour by unsigned Sheffield band Blue Lip Feel.
 At the Tribes first gig of 2013 they introduced a fifth member to the band on keyboard.

+Breakup (2013)

 On 7 November 2013, the band announced on their Facebook page that they were splitting up after four years together.

+Reunion and Rabbit Head (2020-)

 In May 2020, the band announced a one-off reunion charity gig, originally scheduled for 19 December 2020.

+On 23 March 2023, the band released the song "Hard Pill", which was included on their third studio album, Rabbit Head, released on 18 August 2023.